thkwznk/aseprite-scripts/ROADMAP.md

 - [Improvement] Rename the Regular Mode to Disabled
 - [Improvement] Add a new section "Effect" with Graffiti and Outline Modes
 - [Improvement] Move the "Outline > Tool" Mode to the "Change" section as the Outline Mode

-- [Fix] "Transform > Lift" correctly updates the GUI to immediately show where the new layer is on the timeline
+- [Fix] Correctly update the GUI when using Lift Mode to immediately show where the new layer is on the timeline
 - [Fix] Update Magic Pencil dialog when the sprites Color Mode changes
 - [Fix] No longer add effects to pixels changed by commands
 - [Fix] No longer add effects to pixels changed on Tilemap layers